DworkinLab/GettingStartedDworkinLab/GettingStarted_FlyLab.md

 [A clearing house for Drosophila teaching and genetics resources](http://www.flyfacility.manchester.ac.uk/flylinks/)

+Definitely also take a look at the [Drosophila Information Service](http://www.ou.edu/journals/dis/) which is an annual volume of short research, technique and teaching notes.
+This goes back almost 100 years with lots of cool stuff and it is a great place to find protocols that may be related to something you plan to do.

 ### Basic laboratory skills (essential):
 At the Bench: Chapters 1, 3-9.  **(Everyone should read these chapters)**.